graphistry/graphistry-cli/docs/testing-an-install.md

   * unhealthy `nginx`, `nexus`, `caddy`:
     * likely config file issue, unable to start due to other upstream services, or public ports are already taken

 * If a GPU service is unhealthy, the typical cause is an unhealthy Nvidia host or Nvidia container environment setup.
-Pinpoint the misconfiguration through the following progression, or run as part of `etc/scripts/test-gpu.sh` (Graphistry 2.33+):
+Pinpoint the misconfiguration through the following progression, or run as part of `etc/scripts/test-gpu.sh` (Graphistry 2.33+).
+For on-prem users, your `container.tar` load will import Nvidia's official `nvidia/cuda` container used by Graphistry your version, which can aid pinpointing ecosystem issues outside of Graphistry (v2.33.20+).
   * `docker run hello-world` reports a message <-- tests CPU Docker installation
   * `nvidia-smi` reports available GPUs  <-- tests host has a GPU configured with expected GPU driver version number
   * `docker run --gpus nvidia/cuda nvidia-smi` reports available GPUs <-- tests nvidia-docker installation